BBC Television Shakespeare: Behind the scenes

 As with all of Jane Howell's productions, this episode was performed on a single set.
 The change of the seasons, so critical to the movement of the play, is indicated by a lone tree whose leaves change colour as the year moves on, with the background a monochromatic cycloramic curtain, which changed colour in tune with the changing colour of the leaves.
+Howell directed with a consciousness of the pace of the Elizabethan stage, for example noting that Shakespeare's actors would have been standing unless a seat was called for.
+Her costume designer, John Peacock, took inspiration from Botticelli for Perdita and from Bruegel for the peasants.
+Calder-Marshall and Burke were married.

 The Prefaces to Shakespeare episode for The Winter's Tale was presented by Anna Calder-Marshall who portrayed Hermione in the BBC adaptation.
 The Shakespeare in Perspective episode was presented by poet and novelist Stephen Spender.